wanjikuciku/Piktures/README.md

 |Search icon | Search on a category |images are displayed |

 ## Prerequisites
-You need the following to work on the project: -Python version 3.6 -Flask -Pip -virtualenv -A text Editor
+You need the following to work on the project: -Python version 3.6 -Django -Pip -virtualenv -A text Editor

-## Link to Live Website https://lony-press.herokuapp.com/
+## Link to Live Website

 ## Known Bugs
 None known at the moment.